john7-dev2/Fromage/README.md

-# Fromage - Authentic Italian Pizza Restaurant
+# Pizzetta Bella - Artisan Italian Pizzeria

-Experience authentic Italian pizza in Lajpat Nagar, Delhi.
-Handcrafted pizzas with fresh ingredients, traditional recipes, and passion in every bite.
+🍕 Experience the authentic taste of Naples in the heart of Mumbai.
+Handcrafted pizzas made with imported Italian ingredients, wood-fired to perfection, and served with passion.

 ## About

-Fromage is a modern web application for an authentic Italian pizza restaurant in Delhi.
-Built with React, TypeScript, and modern web technologies, it provides a seamless experience for discovering our menu and ordering delicious pizzas.
+Pizzetta Bella is a premium Italian pizzeria web application showcasing our artisan pizza collection.
+Built with React, TypeScript, and modern web technologies, it delivers an elegant browsing experience for pizza lovers seeking authentic Italian flavors.
+Our platform features an extensive menu, chef profiles, and seamless ordering capabilities.

 ## Features

-- 🏠 **Home Page** - Beautiful landing page with hero section and featured dishes
+- 🏠 **Home Page** - Stunning hero section with featured signature pizzas and chef highlights
-- 📖 **About Page** - Learn about our story and mission
+- 📖 **About Page** - Our story, mission, and commitment to authentic Italian cuisine
-- 🍽️ **Eat Page** - Browse our full menu by category (Breakfast, Lunch, Dinner, Desserts)
+- 🍽️ **Menu Page** - Complete menu organized by meal times with ratings and pricing
-- 🛡️ **Health & Safety** - Detailed information about our safety standards
+- 🛡️ **Health & Safety** - Comprehensive hygiene and safety protocols
-- 👨‍🍳 **Cook Page** - Information for chefs interested in joining our platform
+- 👨‍🍳 **Join Our Team** - Career opportunities for passionate chefs and food enthusiasts
-- 📱 **Responsive Design** - Works perfectly on all devices
+- 📱 **Fully Responsive** - Optimized experience across all devices and screen sizes
-- 🎨 **Modern UI** - Clean, elegant design with smooth animations
+- 🎨 **Modern Design** - Beautiful UI with smooth animations and intuitive navigation
+- ⭐ **Customer Reviews** - Real ratings and feedback from our community

 ## Technologies Used